 If I want them to come running, all I have to do is crinkle a

 However, remember that treats are just that, and only work well

 Fresh, nutritious hay (with or without alfalfa - as needed).

 Provide Clean water in a clean bucket (ice free in winter).

-Salt, available in a separate dish or block.
+Some provide salt, available in a separate dish or block.

 Well balanced grain product for your does.
 It gives them added